-- (a) The Manager provides or arranges for the provision of investment and advisory services for a management fee.
-See Note 10 for the annual rates paid (as a percent of average assets) by the Pool. - (b) The Pool pays the Manager an administration fee and in return the Manager will bear the operating expenses of the Pool, other than certain specified costs.
-See Note 10 for the annual rates paid (as a percent of average assets) by the Pool.
-Other Pool costs include taxes (including but not limited to GST/HST and income tax), transaction costs related to the purchase and sale of investments and derivatives, interest and borrowing costs, and Independent Review Committee (IRC) costs. - (c) The Trustee is responsible for overall direction and management of the affairs of the Pool.
-See Note 10 for the annual rates paid (as a percent of average assets) to the Trustee by the Pool. - (d) GST/HST paid by the Pool on its expenses is not recoverable.
-In these financial statements, reference to GST/HST includes QST (Quebec sales tax), as applicable. - (e) Other expenses are comprised of bank charges and other miscellaneous expenses. - (f) The Manager may, at its discretion, pay certain expenses of a Pool so that the Pool's performance remains competitive; however, there is no assurance that this will occur in the future.
-Any expenses absorbed by the Manager during the periods have been reported in the Statements of Comprehensive Income. - (g) Investment, if any, in Underlying Funds will be in series that do not pay fees.
-The ETFs into which the Pool may invest may have their own fees and expenses which reduce the value of the ETF.
-Generally, the Manager has determined that fees paid by an ETF are not duplicative with the fees paid by the Pool.
-However, where the ETF is managed by Mackenzie Financial Corporation, the ETF may distribute a fee rebate to the Pool to offset fees paid within the ETF.
-There is no assurance that these distributions will continue in the future.
+- (a) The Pool is responsible for the payment of all expenses related to its operation.
+Each series of the Pool will incur expenses that can be specifically attributed to that series.
+Common expenses of the Pool are allocated across the series of the Pool on a pro rata basis. - (b) The Portfolio Advisor provides or arranges for the provision of investment and advisory services for a Pool advisory fee.
+See Note 10 for the annual rates paid (as a percent of average assets) by the Pool. - (c) The Manager is paid an annual administration fee to compensate it for providing or arranging for the provision of services to the Pool such as transfer agency, fund accounting and other administrative services.
+See Note 10 for the annual rates paid (as a percent of average assets) by the Pool. - (d) The Trustee is responsible for overall direction and management of the affairs of the Pool.
+See Note 10 for the annual rates paid (as a percent of average assets) to the Trustee by the Pool. - (e) GST/HST paid by the Pool on its expenses is not recoverable.
+In these financial statements, reference to GST/HST includes QST (Quebec sales tax), as applicable. - (f) The Distributors are paid an advisory fee based on iProfile Program assets.
+This amount is paid directly by securityholders in the Program and not by the Pool. - (g) Other expenses are comprised of bank charges and other miscellaneous expenses. - (h) The Manager may, at its discretion, pay certain expenses of a Pool so that the Pool's performance remains competitive; however, there is no assurance that this will occur in the future.
+Any expenses absorbed by the Manager during the periods have been reported in the Statements of Comprehensive Income.